core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### CoAP Group ## {#sec-groupdef-coapgroup}
 A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port.
 That is, CoAP groups have relevance at the level of IP networks and CoAP endpoints.

-An endpoint may be a member of multiple CoAP groups, by subscribing to multiple IP multicast addresses and/or listening on multiple UDP ports.
-Group membership(s) of an endpoint may dynamically change over time.
-A device sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.
+An endpoint may be a member of multiple CoAP groups, by subscribing to multiple IP multicast addresses.
+A node may be a member of multiple CoAP groups, by hosting multiple CoAP server endpoints on different UDP ports.
+Group membership(s) of an endpoint or node may dynamically change over time.
+A node or endpoint sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.

 A CoAP group is identified by information encoded within a group URI.
 Further details on identifying a CoAP group are provided in {{sec-groupnaming-coap}}.

 ### Application Group ## {#sec-groupdef-applicationgroup}
-An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
+An application group is a set of CoAP server endpoints (hosted on different nodes) that share a common set of CoAP resources.
 That is, an application group has relevance at the application level.
 For example, an application group could denote all lights in an office room or all sensors in a hallway.

 An endpoint may be a member of multiple application groups.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.